 Freelancer Financials have negotiated “Contract Based Underwriting” with a number of mainstream lenders and building societies.
-This means that they can arrange a mortgage on your behalf based on a multiple of your contract earnings alone.
+This means that they can arrange a contractor mortgage on your behalf based on a multiple of your contract earnings alone.

-Freelancer Financials has championed mortgages for self-employed people for more than a decade.
+Freelancer Financials has championed contractor mortgages for self-employed people for more than a decade.
 Where the High Street fails, John Yerou and his team have found ways to succeed.
 And it’s the contractor community that High Street lenders fail most often.

 The need for specialist brokers to help today’s independent professional secure mortgages is growing.
 Despite more lenders welcoming contractors, the message on the High Street is still misleading.